The Batman vs. Dracula: Plot

-At the cemetery, Joker reappears alive and well and confronts Penguin.
-He asks where the treasure is, thinking Penguin has already found it, chasing him into Dracula's tomb.
-However, despite Penguin's warning not to open Dracula's coffin, Joker ends up "breakfast in bed, freshly-squeezed" for Dracula, much to Penguin's horror.
-Joker attacks a blood bank, leading to his capture by Batman.
+At the cemetery, Joker reappears, still alive, and confronts Penguin, thinking he has found the treasure, chasing him into Dracula's tomb.
+Despite Penguin's warning not to open Dracula's coffin, Joker ends up as another one of Dracula's slaves, much to Penguin's horror.
+Joker attacks a blood bank for sustenance, leading to his capture by Batman.
 While Batman attempts to concoct an antidote from the Joker's infected cellular structure, Alfred discovers that Dracula once had a vampire bride, Carmilla Karnstein, who was killed by sunlight.
-However, during his research, Bruce stands up an understanding Vicki, who Dracula soon kidnaps.
-Finally, the Batman cures the Joker of his vampirism and ascertains the location of Dracula's lair in Gotham Cemetery before returning him to Arkham.
+During his research, Bruce stands up Vicki, who Dracula soon kidnaps.
+Finally, Batman cures the Joker of his vampirism and ascertains the location of Dracula's lair in Gotham Cemetery before returning him to Arkham.
 He then proceeds to mass-produce the vaccine.

 Dracula attempts to sacrifice Vicki's soul to reanimate Carmilla.
 Upon learning Vicki has been kidnapped, Batman rushes to Dracula's lair with his anti-vampirism vaccine and arsenal of weapons, defeating and curing all the "Lost Ones" that attack him in the catacombs beneath Gotham Cemetery.
 Batman then frees Vicki, disrupting the reanimation ritual.
 Dracula sends the Penguin to recapture Vicki while he fights Batman, who lures Dracula into the Batcave, where Batman would have the advantage over the vampire.
-In an attempt to aid his master, Alfred injects Dracula with the anti-vampirism vaccine, but it cannot cure a natural vampire.
-When Dracula resumes his pursuit, Batman incinerates him with his prototype solar energy storing machine by striking him with the sunlight stored within, reducing Dracula to a pile of ashes and bones with his remains secured by Alfred.
-This also frees the Penguin from his control, who, while chasing Vicki, finally finds the hidden treasure that caused all the trouble in the first place.
-Sadly, he is arrested and blamed for Dracula's kidnappings, causing the media to think he was forcing people to find the treasure.
-Batman is cleared of all charges, and he resumes protecting Gotham.
+In an attempt to aid his master, Alfred injects Dracula with the vaccine, but it cannot cure a natural vampire.
+When Dracula resumes his pursuit, Batman incinerates him with his prototype solar energy-storing machine, killing and reducing Dracula to a pile of ashes and bones with his remains secured by Alfred.
+While chasing Vicki, Penguin is freed from Dracula's control and finally finds the hidden treasure that caused all the trouble in the first place; he is immediately arrested and blamed for Dracula's kidnappings, causing the media to think he was forcing people to find the treasure.
+Batman is cleared of all charges and resumes protecting Gotham.